usckrc/BTG/rt_code/readme.txt

-This folder is for Katie Emberleys code.
+This folder is for Roman Thomas code.